Frozen Lobster Tails

 Cold-water lobster tails generally come from Australia, New Zealand, and South Africa.
 It is harder to get frozen lobster tails from Maine as the lobster are more expensive and the tails usually have less meat.
 Look for the cold water ones, as they have whiter meat and are considered more tender because they grown more slowly in colder winters.
 Yes, the cold-water lobster tails will probably be more expensive, but why take a chance!

 There is a difference in taste and quality in these two types of frozen lobster tails.
 When buying frozen lobster tail, ask the fish provider if they are warm-water or cold water lobsters.
-If your fish provider doesn't know, just presume they are warm-water lobster and don't purchase.
+If your fish provider does not know, just presume they are warm-water lobster and do not purchase.

 How To Thaw Frozen Lobster Tails: